apache/amoro/docs/engines/spark/spark-conf.md

   the MixedFormat flag, it will be loaded by `MixedFormatSparkCatalog` again.

 - Create Table: The behavior of `CREATE TABLE` is determined by the `using {provider}` clause in the DDL statement.
-If the clause contains `using mixed-iceberg` or `using mixed-hive`, a Mixed-Format table will be created.
+If the clause contains `using mixed_iceberg` or `using mixed_hive`, a Mixed-Format table will be created.
 Otherwise, the default Spark implementation will be used to create the table.

 When using the `MixedFormatSparkSessionCatalog`, there are several points to keep in mind: